Food & Water Dishes for Tortoises

 Caution!
 Ramp bowls are NOT a good choice as water dishes for small baby tortoises.
-They can tumble against or over the high sides and end up upside down in the water.
+Little ones can clip over while attempting to climb up the high sides, end up upside down in the water, and drown.
 I've noticed that my babies mostly turn over if they are in a group.
 They like to climb over each other and then get accidentally pushed or turned over.